xsigmu06/actigraphy-processing/README.md

 # actigraphy-processing

-semestral work for Automated diagnose of sleep disorders using actigraphy wearable device
+## Code for bachelor thesis: Automated diagnose of sleep disorders using actigraphy wearable device